 However, in the long term, this percentage dropped indicating that more emphasis should be placed by chiropractors into rehabilitation and continuing care to prevent re-occurrence of lumbago.
 (JMPT 28) Hence Chiropractic Help.

-Back Pain and Leg Pain are often also associated with pregnancy.
+Back Pain and Leg Pain are often also associated with pregnancy; are you expecting?
 There

 are very many potential causes, with enormous economic consequences,

 leg pain during pregnancy ...